Annual Rent Increase Rules in Portugal: INE Coefficient and Mais Habitação Caps

 If the landlord fails to notify the tenant within the required period, the increase is postponed to the following year.
 The landlord cannot apply retroactive increases for missed notification periods.

-Tenants who receive a rent increase notice should verify the calculation against the published INE coefficient and the Mais Habitação cap.
+Tenants who receive a rent increase notice should verify the calculation against the published INE coefficient for the update year.

 4Common Mistakes to Avoid